‘Til Trauma Do Us Part: The Impact of Trauma on Sexual Connection

 Accepting NO with a message of desire instead of anger or rejection makes it safer for both to say YES at another time.
 “OK but don’t wear that perfume with anyone else but me.”

 If one partner has a pattern of always saying no, it is important for the other to share his or her wish to be sexual and to express an interest in understanding the other’s feelings.
 Try not to predict, judge or give up.
 It does not matter where you start – assume the best and start somewhere.
-As you see in the case of Cheryl and Nick below – both will benefit.

 For Further Reading: